opsgenie/terraform-provider-opsgenie/website/docs/r/integration_action.markdown

 # opsgenie_integration_action

 Manages advanced actions for Integrations within Opsgenie.
+This applies for the following resources:
+* opsgenie_api_integration
+* opsgenie_email_integration

 The actions that are supported are:
 * create
 * close
 * acknowledge